chrdoe/chrdoe.github.io/_pages/publications.md

 Peer-reviewed articles & chapters
 ===

-Döhler, Christian. (forthcoming). **Multilingualism in the Papuasphere**.
+Döhler, Christian. (to appear). **Multilingualism in the Papuasphere**.
 In: Evans, Nicholas and Sebastian Fedden (eds.), *The Oxford Guide to Papuan Languages*.
 Oxford: Oxford University Press. <a href="https://chrdoe.github.io/files/do%CC%88hler2025_OGPL_multilingualism-preprint.pdf" target="_blank">pdf preview</a>

-Olsson, Bruno and Christian Döhler. (forthcoming). **Alignment in Papuan languages**.
+Olsson, Bruno and Christian Döhler. (to appear). **Alignment in Papuan languages**.
 In: Evans, Nicholas and Sebastian Fedden (eds.), *The Oxford Guide to Papuan Languages*.
 Oxford: Oxford University Press. <a href="https://chrdoe.github.io/files/do%CC%88hler2025_OGPL-alignment_preprint.pdf" target="_blank">pdf preview</a>

-Nicholas, Evans, Mae Carroll, and Christian Döhler. (forthcoming). **Historical Linguistics of the Yam family**.
+Nicholas, Evans, Mae Carroll, and Christian Döhler. (to appear). **Historical Linguistics of the Yam family**.
 In: Evans, Nicholas and Sebastian Fedden (eds.), *The Oxford Guide to Papuan Languages*.
 Oxford: Oxford University Press.

-Döhler, Christian. (forthcoming). **Bine sketch grammar**.
+Döhler, Christian. (to appear). **Bine sketch grammar**.
 In: Evans, Nicholas and Sebastian Fedden (eds.), *The Oxford Guide to Papuan Languages*.
 Oxford: Oxford University Press. <a href="https://chrdoe.github.io/files/do%CC%88hler2025_OGPL_Bine_sketch_grammar-preprint.pdf" target="_blank">pdf preview</a>

-Döhler, Christian. (accepted). **Komnzo demonstratives and epistemic authority**.
+Döhler, Christian. (to appear). **Komnzo demonstratives and epistemic authority**.
 In: Bergqvist, Henrik and Karolina Grzech (eds.), *Expanding the boundaries of epistemicity: epistemic modality, evidentiality, and beyond.* Berlin: Mouton de Gruyter.

 Döhler, Christian.
 (2025). **That placeholder in Komnzo**.
 In Brigitte Pakendorf & Françoise Rose (eds.), *Fillers: Hesitatives and placeholders*, 275–313.
 Berlin: Language Science Press.
 DOI: <a href="https://zenodo.org/records/15697589" target="_blank">10.5281/zenodo.15697589</a>